-- 12. Defendant is an individual residing in the state of New Jersey.
-Upon information and belief, Defendant acted as a financial advisor and/or broker who sold securities to the public and provided investment services. - 13.
-Defendant sold Notes and Units to unsuspecting Investors, created marketing materials and sales scripts to facilitate the sale of Notes and Units to unsuspecting Investors (often targeting unsophisticated, elderly investors with Individual Retirement Accounts).
+12. Defendant is a Florida limited liability company.
+Upon information and belief, Defendant acted as a financial advisor and/or broker that sold securities to the public and provided investment services.

+13. Defendant sold Notes and Units to unsuspecting Investors, created marketing materials and sales scripts to facilitate the sale of Notes and Units to unsuspecting Investors (often targeting unsophisticated, elderly investors with Individual Retirement Accounts).
 In so doing, Defendant made materially false and fraudulent statements to induce Investors to provide money.
 In connection with such conduct, Defendant, directly or indirectly, singly or in concert with others, made use of the means or instrumentalities of interstate commerce, the means or instruments of transportation or communication in interstate commerce, and of the mails.